All departments collecting monies on behalf of

 errors could result in the loss of funds for the department.

-Departmental change orders are filled at First Security Bank on campus at
+Departmental change orders of any size are filled at First Security Bank on campus at

 640 North Garland, Suite 106.